AISHIK999/AISHIK999/README.md

 <h1 align="center"> Hi there!
 I am Aishik Mukherjee 👋🏼!</h1>

-<h3 align="center">A highly motivated Pythonista with a keen interest in Linux System Administration and Backend Development.</h3>
-<p align="center">Currently pursuing a Bachelor's Degree in Computer Science and Technology, I love solving real-world challenges through the magical art of programming 🪄.</p>
+<p align="center">A highly motivated Pythonista with a keen interest in Linux System Administration and Backend Development.
+Currently pursuing a Bachelor's Degree in Computer Science and Technology, I love solving real-world challenges through the magical art of programming 🪄.</p>

 <h2 align="center">ABOUT ME</h2>